Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: kgem

-TuckER~\cite{balavzevic2019tucker} is a linear model that is based on the tensor factorization method Tucker~\cite{tucker1964extension} in which a three-mode tensor $\mathfrak{X} \in \mathbb{R}^{I \times J \times K}$ is decomposed into a set of factor matrices , , and and a core tensor (of lower rank):

-where is the tensor product, with denoting along which mode the tensor product is computed.
+\textbf{TuckER} TuckER~\cite{balavzevic2019tucker} is a linear model that is based on the tensor factorization method Tucker~\cite{tucker1964extension} in which a three-mode tensor $\mathfrak{X} \in \mathbb{R}^{I \times J \times K}$ is decomposed into a set of factor matrices , , and and a core tensor (of lower rank): $\mathfrak{X} \approx \mathfrak{Z} \times_1 \textbf{A} \times_2 \textbf{B} \times_3 \textbf{C}$, where is the tensor product, with denoting along which mode the tensor product is computed.
 In TuckER, a \ac{kg} is considered as a binary tensor which is factorized using the Tucker factorization where denotes the entity embedding matrix, represents the relation embedding matrix, and is the \textit{core tensor} that indicates the extent of interaction between the different factors.
 The interaction model is defined as:

 where $\textbf{h},\textbf{t}$ correspond to rows of $\textbf{E}$ and $\textbf{r}$ to a row of $\textbf{R}$.